Mickey Rupp: Rupp Marine

-After moving to Canada and taking up the sport of fishing, Rupp sought to produce user-friendly and cost effective outriggers in 1979.
+After moving to Florida and taking up the sport of fishing, Rupp sought to produce user-friendly and cost effective outriggers in 1979.
 Rupp founded Rupp Marine a year later in 1980.

-Retirement
+Retirement and death

 Rupp turned over Rupp Marine to his son and son-in-law after more than 20 years at the helm of the company.
-He moved back to Mansfield Ohio where he resides with his wife Jeanie and three black and white springer spaniels.
+He moved back to Mansfield, Ohio where he resided with his wife, Jeanie, and three black and white springer spaniels.

+Mickey Rupp died on August 20, 2023, at the age of 87.